Skip to main content

 Director Guy Green was exposed to the story after his wife recommended the book to him, and he thought the story would make for a good movie.
 MGM wasn’t keen to make the film and afforded the film only a small budget, Poitier reportedly being the biggest purchase and the casting that Green fought the hardest for.
 (Hayley Mills was reportedly the original choice for Selina.)
 In the end, the film was a moderate success, and would accrue five Oscar nominations, including a win for Shelley Winters as Roseanne (though none for Best Picture and none for Poitier).
 Green admitted that while the majority of the feedback on the film was enthusiastic, he did receive some backlash for the film, particularly the scene where Poitier and Hartman kiss.
 (This was two years before Guess Who’s Coming to Dinner and the nationwide legalization of interracial marriage.)

 If Gone with the Wind or Titanic are these 12,000 piece orchestras, A Patch of Blue’s emotional tenure can be described in the recurring piano sonata that plays during the opening credits and recurs throughout the film.
 The movie is very intimate, very delicate.
-As always, Poitier brings his whole self to the role, and the payoffs are great.
+As always, Poitier brings his whole self to the role, and the payoffs are tremendous.
 Literally every moment Gordon enters the scene, the screen gets ever so slightly brighter, and it’s hard not to smile just a little.

 Within the Poitier canon, this film is probably most comparable to Guess Who’s Coming to Dinner.
 Both films center on the possibility of romance between a Black man and a white woman, but where GWCtD winds up being one elongated soapbox, the drama in A Patch of Blue emerges much more organically.